toaruT/ChrysanthemumMarble/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] This PR follows the Code of Conduct.
 - [ ] This PR follows the project's style of coding and documentation.
 - [ ] Documentation related to this PR has been updated.
-- [ ] Blue Marble has been verified to work correctly for this PR.
+- [ ] Chrysanthemum Marble has been verified to work correctly for this PR.

 ## Additional Notes
 Anything else reviewers should know?